-A. When requested, the Cooperative shall make changes in the configuration of existing facilities (examples may be modifications from overhead to underground, or single-phase to three-phase installations) under any of the following conditions:
+A. When requested, the Cooperative shall make changes in the configuration of existing facilities (examples may be modifications from overhead to underground, single-phase to three-phase installations or relocation of secondary wires) under any of the following conditions:

 1.If the reconfiguration will result in no improvement in the Cooperative’s facilities, a contribution-in-aid-of-construction equal to the total additional investment shall be required.

 2.The modification is needed to permit the member-consumer to expand their use of electric power, and the Cooperative receives a contribution-in-aid-of-construction that limits the Cooperative’s new incremental investment to a level that can be justified by increased revenues from the expanded electrical use.

 3.The reconfiguration shall result in a substantial and needed improvement in the Cooperative’s facilities.

 4.If the reconfiguration will result in improvement in the Cooperative’s facilities, but one that is not necessarily needed at the time requested, a partial contribution-in-aid-of-construction may be required by the Cooperative.

 B. An electric service may be upgraded, modified or reconfigured at the discretion of the Cooperative at no cost to the member-consumers to eliminate a safety hazard created by the Cooperative or to match service line capacity with load requirements.